webforj/webforj-documentation/docs/components/list-components/combo-box.md

 ## Constructors

-1. <JavadocLink type="engine" location="org/dwcj/component/list/ComboBox" code='true' suffix='#<init>()'>ComboBox()</JavadocLink>: Constructs a new `ComboBox` without a label.
+1. <JavadocLink type="foundation" location="com/webforj/component/list/ComboBox" code='true' suffix='#<init>()'>ComboBox()</JavadocLink>: Constructs a new `ComboBox` without a label.
-2. <JavadocLink type="engine" location="org/dwcj/component/list/ComboBox" code='true' suffix='#<init>(java.lang.String)'>ComboBox(String label)</JavadocLink>: Constructs a new `ComboBox` with the specified label.
+2. <JavadocLink type="foundation" location="com/webforj/component/list/ComboBox" code='true' suffix='#<init>(java.lang.String)'>ComboBox(String label)</JavadocLink>: Constructs a new `ComboBox` with the specified label.
-3. <JavadocLink type="engine" location="org/dwcj/component/list/ComboBox" code='true' suffix='#<init>(java.lang.String,org.dwcj.component.event.ComponentEventListener)'>ComboBox(String label, ComponentEventListener< ListSelectEvent> selectListener)</JavadocLink>: Constructs a new `ComboBox` with the given label and a listener to handle item selection events.
+3. <JavadocLink type="foundation" location="com/webforj/component/list/ComboBox" code='true' suffix='#<init>(java.lang.String,org.dwcj.component.event.ComponentEventListener)'>ComboBox(String label, ComponentEventListener< ListSelectEvent> selectListener)</JavadocLink>: Constructs a new `ComboBox` with the given label and a listener to handle item selection events.

 ## Custom Value

 Changing the custom value property allows control over whether or not a user is able to change the value in the `ComboBox` component's input field.
 If `true`, which is the default, then a user can change the value.
 If set to `false`, the user won't be able to change the value.
-This can be set using the <JavadocLink type="engine" location="org/dwcj/component/list/ComboBox" code='true' suffix='#setAllowCustomValue(boolean)'>setAllowCustomValue()</JavadocLink> method.
+This can be set using the <JavadocLink type="foundation" location="com/webforj/component/list/ComboBox" code='true' suffix='#setAllowCustomValue(boolean)'>setAllowCustomValue()</JavadocLink> method.

 <ComponentDemo
 path='https://demo.webforj.com/webapp/controlsamples?class=componentdemos.comboboxdemos.ComboBoxCustomValue'